oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/WebLogic-Logging-Exporter-Setup.md

 * soans: is the SOA Domain namespace.
 * soainfra: is the domainUID
-* soainfra-adminserver: is the Administration server pod name
+* soainfra-adminserver: is the Administration Server pod name
 ```

-Copy the `weblogic-logging-exporter-0.1.1.jar` and `snakeyaml-1.23.jar` files to the domain home folder in the Administration server pod.
+Copy the `weblogic-logging-exporter-0.1.1.jar` and `snakeyaml-1.23.jar` files to the domain home folder in the Administration Server pod.

 ```
 Command:
-$ kubectl cp <file-to-copy> <namespace>/<Administration-server-pod>:<domainhome>
+$ kubectl cp <file-to-copy> <namespace>/<Administration-Server-pod>:<domainhome>

 ```

 ```